 Discovering the Best Florence, OR Things To Do

-We consider ourselves very fortunate to have family that has been living in Florence, Oregon for years, otherwise we may have never discovered it!
+We consider ourselves very fortunate to have had family living in Florence, Oregon for years, otherwise we may have never discovered it!
 Even before my very first visit, I suspiciously wondered “What is there to do in Florence, Oregon?”
 I doubted the sleepy town had much to offer…but I was proven wrong.
 So incredibly wrong.
 In the many visits since that first trip, I have discovered the best things to do around Florence, Oregon.

-Planning a trip to the Pacific Northwest?
+Planning a road trip to the Pacific Northwest?
 Use our guide to Driving the Oregon Coast for tips on what to see and do!

-The 25 Top Things To Do in Florence, Oregon
+25 Top Things To Do in Florence, Oregon

 With our list of things to do and places to see in Florence, Oregon, you can easily plan your trip to the coastal town.
 Our range of activities are ideal for solo visitors, couples and even families looking for things to do with kids in Florence, Oregon.